tinaponting/Genesis-child-themes-3/README.md

 Themes:

+* Jennifer, common theme for female blogger, plenty of space for adsense.
 * Bloom, minmalist them with woocommerse, works for writersandso on. plenty of place add adsense.
 * Flamingo, couldn't  get to work!
 But some ellse maybe, for company and so on!
 * Hailey wells, yet another femine them, suits for those who wants adsense (both sides).